mvolkmann/blog/src/meteor.md

 Note that both `user` and `tasks` are Svelte stores, so references to them should have a `$` prefix.

-For more information on rdb/svelte-meteor-data, see this
+For more information on the relationship between `useTracker` and Svelte stores, see this
 {% aTargetBlank 'https://github.com/rdb/svelte-meteor-data/issues/6', 'issue' %}.

 ### ReactiveVar